dmilos/reflection/readme.md

  - One file to include to start the fun
  - Strong type check
  - Obey existing encapsulation
- - No bloat of existing code
+ - No bloat of existing code and require no change aether.
- - Extra: sterilize to XML and JSON
+ - Extra: serialize to XML and JSON

 Example:
 ```c++